willkg/socorro-siggen/README.rst

 MAJOR.MINOR.yyyymmdd

-* MAJOR: indicates incompatible API changes
+* MAJOR: indicates incompatible API changes -- listed as "big changes" in HISTORY.rst
 * MINOR: indicates changes that are backwards-compatible
 * yyyymmdd: the release date